-Join Aaron Quigley for an in-depth discussion in this video Recording an application, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Recording an application, part of Learning Captivate 8.

 Now that we've got our settings taken care of, and we know the keyboard shortcuts to pause and stop our recording, let's go ahead and make a sample recording.
 I'm choosing to record an application, which is Google Chrome, in just the application region.
 I'm also going to use these settings for the automatic recording of a demo.
 Let's go and click record.
 We'll get a three second countdown from Captivate.
 And then our program will start recording.
 Now if we selected audio narration then everything that I'd be saying at this point would be recorded as well.
 I'm going to come up to browse the library, come down to education and then click on Captivate.